-In December 2007, the FASB issued SFAS No. 141 (revised), Business Combinations ("SFAS 141(R)"), which is intended to improve reporting by creating greater consistency in the accounting and financial reporting of business combinations.
-SFAS 141(R) requires that the acquiring entity in a business combination recognize all (and only) the assets and liabilities assumed in the transaction, establishes the acquisition-date fair value as the measurement objective for all assets acquired and liabilities assumed, and requires the acquirer to disclose to investors and other users all of the information that they need to evaluate and understand the nature and financial effect of the business combination.
-In addition, SFAS 141(R) modifies the accounting for transaction and restructuring costs.
-SFAS 141(R) is effective for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
-After the effective date of SFAS 141(R), all changes to tax uncertainties and deferred tax asset valuation allowances established in business combination accounting should be recognized in accordance with SFAS 141(R), generally as an adjustment to income tax expense.
-For the Company's acquisition of M:Metrics, Inc. (see Note 3), the effects of changes outside of the measurement period (or within the measurement period if the changes result from new information about facts that arose after the acquisition date) to deferred tax asset valuation allowances established in acquisition accounting will be recognized directly as an adjustment to income tax expense.
-The adoption of SFAS 141(R) did not have a material impact on the Company's consolidated results of operation or financial position.
+In December 2007, the FASB issued Statement of Financial Accounting Standards No. 141 (revised), Business Combinations, which has since been included in the Codification as ASC Topic 805 ("ASC 805").
+ASC 805 is intended to improve reporting by creating greater consistency in the accounting and financial reporting of business combinations.
+ASC 805 requires that the acquiring entity in a business combination recognize all (and only) the assets and liabilities assumed in the transaction, establishes the acquisition-date fair value as the measurement objective for all assets acquired and liabilities assumed, and requires the acquirer to disclose to investors and other users all of the information that they need to evaluate and understand the nature and financial effect of the business combination.
+In addition, ASC 805 modifies the accounting for transaction and restructuring costs.
+ASC 805 is effective for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
+After the effective date of ASC 805, all changes to tax uncertainties and deferred tax asset valuation allowances established in business combination accounting should be recognized in accordance with ASC 805, generally as an adjustment to income tax expense.
+For the Company's acquisition of M:Metrics (see Note 3), the effects of changes outside of the measurement period (or within the measurement period if the changes result from new information about facts that arose after the acquisition date) to deferred tax asset valuation allowances established in acquisition accounting will be recognized directly as an adjustment to income tax expense.
+The adoption of ASC 805 did not have a material impact on the Company's consolidated results of operation or financial position with respect to its previous acquisition of M:Metrics.